 Est. $500+ for license and subscription (Actual price specified in a personal quote)

 Clearly, high quality code reviewing doesn’t have to be difficult.
 With the use of code review tools and ScreenRec, you can easily review, thoroughly explain, and discuss a project.
-So, easily amp up your review skills in the long term.
-And, who knows, you may soon become a software quality assurance (SQA) guru.
+There are plenty of options to amp up your coding skills in the long term.
+And, who knows, you may soon become a software quality assurance (SQA) guru yourself.